akhilgpta/anime-analytics-portfolio/README.md

 ---

-## Insights ✨
+## Key Insights ✨
-- Anime production has grown significantly since the 1980s, with peaks in the 2010s.
+- **Anime production** has grown rapidly since the 1980s, peaking in the 2010s.
-- **Genres like Drama and Mystery** tend to score higher than average.
+- **Drama and Mystery genres** often achieve the highest ratings.
-- Popularity doesn’t always mean high ratings — some highly watched shows are rated lower, while niche series achieve high scores.
+- **Popularity ≠ Quality** — some highly popular shows have lower ratings, while niche titles rank very high.
-- Certain studios (e.g., Kyoto Animation, Madhouse, Wit Studio) consistently deliver strong ratings.
+- **Studios like Kyoto Animation, Madhouse, and Wit Studio** consistently deliver critically acclaimed works.

 ---

 ## License 📜
 This project is for educational & portfolio purposes only.
 Data originates from **AniList API** and **MyAnimeList (via Kaggle)**.